jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ### Get a command shell using Evil-WinRM

-**Evil-WinRM** is a tool designed for penetration testers to remotely connect to and execute commands on Windows systems via Windows Remote Management (WinRM).
+**Evil-WinRM** is a tool designed for pentesters to remotely connect to and execute commands on Windows systems via WinRM.
 It facilitates tasks such as remote command execution, file transfers, and script execution, streamlining post-exploitation activities.
-Evil-WinRM requires Ruby version 2.6 or higher.
-Most Linux distributions come with Ruby pre-installed.
+Evil-WinRM requires Ruby version 2.6 or higher and most Linux distributions come with Ruby pre-installed.

-**Evil-WinRM Install**

 You can install Evil-WinRM as a Ruby gem, which manages dependencies automatically: